MagnivOrg/hello-world/README.md

 Magniv tasks exist in `/tasks` and we require a `requirements.txt` file.

-See our docs for more information
+See our docs for more information.